socadk/design-practice-repository/README.md

 Tutorial 1 also was enhanced, as well as several other activity and artifact descriptions.
 We also added (even) more pointers to background information.

-Since then, we have copy edited all content and provided additional references.
+We have copy edited all content, provided additional references, and updated various external links.

 ### *Books* With a DPR Connection